cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ### README

 It is common for Kubernetes applications to leverage cloud resources for their operation.
-For example, a Kubernetes `CronJob` may need an S3 bucket to store computation results, or a Kubernetes `Deployment` might need a managed database like `DynamoDB` to store application data.
-In those cases, information such as the bucket or table name needs to be passed into the Kubernetes resource definitions.
+For example, a Kubernetes `CronJob` may need an S3 `Bucket` to store computation results, or a Kubernetes `Deployment` might need a managed database like `DynamoDB` to store application data.
+To achieve this, information such as the bucket or table name needs to be passed into the Kubernetes resource definitions.

 If you use the [AWS CDK](https://aws.amazon.com/cdk/) or